SandyGlantz/BiteofEastCounty/README.md

 :white_check_mark: Get guidance on who gets what access - and when (AFTER I've rec'd approval)

-:black_square_button: Clean up sponsor logos - and make that section MUCH better/cleaner
+:white_check_mark: Clean up sponsor logos - and make that section MUCH better/cleaner

-:black_square_button: Get decision on who/what should be listed in "Contact Us"
+:white_check_mark: Get decision on who/what should be listed in "Contact Us"

 :black_square_button: What have I forgotton and/or overlooked?????